 JPAC enquiry centre

-Telephone calls to the JPAC enquiry centre will be answered by a an automated message and will ask the caller to select one of four options:
+Callers to the JPAC enquiry centre will be asked to select one of 4 options:

 - IT enquiries and password resets